 Last season’s highlights included a return to the title role Tosca in a new production at Opera North, and the role of Magda SorelThe Consul with Welsh National Opera for which she received outstanding reviews.
 The artist performed in Elgar’s The Spirit of England at Royal Festival Hall with The Bach Choir conducted by David Hill and at RTÉ National Symphony Orchestra sang the role of Minnie La fanciulla del West.

-Last season saw the artist in performances at Nevill Holt Opera as Tosca, reviving a previous season’s success in Northern Ireland Opera’s production directed by Oliver Mears and conducted by Nicholas Chalmers.
+Recent success include performances at Nevill Holt Opera as Tosca, reviving a previous season’s success in Northern Ireland Opera’s production directed by Oliver Mears and conducted by Nicholas Chalmers.
 At Opera North she sang Mila Osud and Santuzza Cavalleria Rusticana as part of their autumn season ‘The Little Greats’, a series of six short operas presented on tour in the UK.
 In concert at the Sage, Gateshead, Giselle appeared in the title role Salome garnering the admiration of colleagues and audience alike.

-Recent career highlights include Ellen Orford Peter Grimes at Bergen International Festival under the baton of Ed Gardner, a role she previously sang at Opera North, at Berlin’s Komische Oper and in the renowned 2013 Snape Maltings production on the beach at Aldeburgh (broadcast on BBC4 and released on DVD); and several roles in Wagner’s Ring Cycle: Gutrune, Gerhilde and Freia in the celebrated Opera North production of 2016, which toured the UK and was broadcast live on BBC4.
+Other career highlights include Ellen Orford Peter Grimes at Bergen International Festival under the baton of Ed Gardner, a role she previously sang at Opera North, at Berlin’s Komische Oper and in the renowned 2013 Snape Maltings production on the beach at Aldeburgh (broadcast on BBC4 and released on DVD); and several roles in Wagner’s Ring Cycle: Gutrune, Gerhilde and Freia in the celebrated Opera North production of 2016, which toured the UK and was broadcast live on BBC4.

 This biography is for information only and should not be reproduced.